 There have been long-term structural changes in Missoula's economic base as the wood and paper products industry accounted for the largest share of the basic earnings 40 years ago, which has shifted to Federal, State & Local Government, University of Montana, Health Care and Trade Center now being the largest basic industries.
-However, the University of Montana has experienced enrollment declines in the past five years.
+However, the University of Montana has experienced enrollment declines in the past few years, and a slight increase this year.